extremeblackliu/VRChat-ALT/README.md

 but you might want debug any map without EAC, this is similar with other game's `Launch (No EAC) `

-which you can't play online with friend, but you can literally reverse engineer with full experience.
+which you can't play online with friend, but you can literally reverse engineer like normal game.

 # How to use?
 0. Download the `DirectLocalTest.bat` from repo.